+(c) Notice of Funding Availability (NOFA).
+MFDL funds will be distributed pursuant to the terms of a published NOFA that provides the specific collapse dates and deadlines as well as Set-Aside and RAF amounts applicable to each NOFA, along with scoring criteria, priorities, award limits, and other Application information.
+Set-asides, RAFs, and total funding amounts may increase or decrease in accordance with the provisions herein without further Board action as authorized by the Board.

-(c) Priorities for the Annual NOFA.
-Complete Applications received during the period of the RAF will be prioritized for review and recommendation to the Board, if funds are available both in the region or subregion and in the Set-Aside under which the Application is received.
-If insufficient funds are available in a region or subregion to fund all Applications then the oversubscribed Applications will be evaluated only after the RAF and/or Set-Aside collapse and in accordance with the additional priority levels below, unless an Application received earlier is withdrawn or terminated.
+(1) Priorities for the Annual NOFA.
+Complete Applications received during the period of the RAF (if one is used in the Annual NOFA) will be prioritized for review and recommendation to the Board, if funds are available in the region or subregion (as applicable) and in the Set-Aside under which the Application is received.
+If insufficient funds are available in a region or subregion to fund all Applications then the scoring criteria in §13.6 of this Chapter will be applied if necessary and the oversubscribed Applications will be evaluated only after the RAF and/or Set-Aside collapse and in accordance with the additional priority levels below, unless an Application received earlier is withdrawn or terminated.
 If insufficient funds are available within a region, subregion, or Set-Aside, the Applicant may request to be considered under another Set-Aside if they qualify, prior to the collapse.
-Applications will be reviewed and recommended to the Board if funds are available in accordance with the order of prioritization described in paragraphs (1) - (3) of this subsection.
+Applications will be reviewed and recommended to the Board if funds are available in accordance with the order of prioritization described in paragraphs (A) - (C) of this subsection.

-(1) Priority 1.
+(A) Priority 1.
 Applications not layered with current year 9% Housing Tax Credits (HTC) that are received prior to the Market Analysis Delivery Date as described in 10 TAC §11.2 of this title (relating to Program Calendar for Housing Tax Credits).
 Priority 1 Applications may be prioritized based on score within their respective Set-Aside for a certain time period, for certain populations, or for certain geographical areas, as further described in the NOFA.

-(2) Priority 2.
+(B) Priority 2.
 Applications layered with current year 9% HTC will be prioritized based on their recommendation status and score for an HTC allocation under the provisions of the Qualified Allocation Plan (QAP).
 All Priority 2 applications will be deemed received on the Market Analysis Delivery Date identified in Chapter 11 of this title, relating to the QAP.
 Priority 2 applications will be recommended for approval of the MFDL award at the same meeting when the Board approves the 9% HTC allocations.
 Applications for 9% HTC allocations are not guaranteed the availability of MFDL funds, as further provided in §13.5(f) of this chapter.

-(3) Priority 3.
-Applications that are received after the Market Analysis Delivery Date identified in the QAP will generally have a first come first served basis for any remaining funds, until the final deadline identified in the annual NOFA.
-However, the NOFA may describe an additional prioritization period for certain populations, or for certain geographical areas.
+(C) Priority 3.
+Applications that are received after the Market Analysis Delivery Date identified in the QAP will be evaluated on a first come first served basis for any remaining funds, until the final deadline identified in the annual NOFA.
+However, the NOFA may describe additional prioritization periods for certain populations, or for certain geographical areas.
 Applications layered with 9% HTC that are on the waitlist after the late July Board meeting will be considered Priority 3 Applications; if the Applicant receives an allocation later in the year, the Application Acceptance date will be the date the Commitment Notice is issued, and MFDL funds are not guaranteed to be available.

 (d) Other Priorities.
 The Board may set additional priorities for the annual NOFA, and for one time or special purpose NOFAs.

 §13.5.
-Award Process.
+Application and Award Process.

-(a) Notice of Funding Availability (NOFA).
-All MFDL funds from the annual allocation will be distributed pursuant to the terms of a published NOFA that provides the specific collapse dates and deadlines as well as set-aside and RAF amounts applicable to the MFDL program, along with scoring criteria, priorities, award limits, and other Application information.
-Other funds may be distributed by NOFA or through other lawful methods approved by the Board.
-Set-asides, RAFs, and total funding amounts may increase or decrease in accordance with the provisions herein without further Board action as long as the NOFA itself did not require Board action.

-(b) Applications.
+(a) Applications.
 MFDL Applicants must follow the applicable requirements in 10 TAC Chapter 11 Subchapter C (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules).